bootphon/phonemizer/README.md

         $ echo 'konnichiwa' | phonemize -b segments -l ./phonemizer/share/japanese.g2p
         konnitʃiwa

-* **Espeak** can output SAMPA phonemes instead of IPA ones (this is only supported by espeak-ng, not by the original espeak)

-        $ echo "hello world" | phonemize -l en-us -b espeak --sampa h@loU w3:ld

 * **Espeak** can output the stresses on phones (this is not supported by festival or segments backends)